mini-kep/guidelines/development.md

 - username has some association to who you are, unless disambiguation is intentional

-- a memorable and short username is better
+- a memorable, short and easy to type username is better